bitmovin/bitmovin-player-android-samples/.github/ISSUE_TEMPLATE/bug-in-sample.md

 ## Expected behavior
 <!-- A clear and concise description of what you expected to happen. -->

-## Smartphone (please complete the following information):
+## Device (please complete the following information):
+ - Device (Smartphone, Tablet...):
- - Device:
+ - Model:
  - OS:
  - Version:
+ - Bitmovin Player SDK version:

 ## Additional context
 <!-- Add any other context about the problem here. -->